-Resolved (two-thirds of the Senators present concurring therein),

-SECTION 1.
-SENATE ADVICE AND CONSENT SUBJECT TO A DECLARATION
+Resolved (two-thirds of the Senators present concurring therein), SECTION 1.
+SENATE ADVICE AND CONSENT SUBJECT TO A DECLARA-TION

-The Senate advises and consents to the ratification of the Convention between the Government of the United States of America and the Government of the Republic of Hungary for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with Respect to Taxes on Income, signed on February 4, 2010, at Budapest, and a related agreement effected by an exchange of notes on February 4, 2010 (the "Convention") (Treaty Doc.
-111-7), subject to the declaration of section 2.
+The Senate advises and consents to the ratification of the Convention between the United States of America and the Republic of Poland for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with Respect to Taxes on Income, signed on February 13, 2013, at Warsaw (the "Convention") (Treaty Doc.
+113-5), subject to the declaration of section 2.